[Editor’s note] This post was originally published in August 2017. It has been updated and republished in April 2019.

 #5.
 Skip the Soy – There’s a lot of confusion about this one because soy was marketed for so long as a “health food.”
 But the truth is that soy, especially in its unfermented state, is a highly estrogenic food that can severely disrupt one’s hormone balance.9 This is amplified when the soy being consumed is genetically-modified – which is the case for most soy on the market today – as this transgenic food is typically doused in xenoestrogenic chemicals like Roundup (glyphosate) prior to harvest.10 Traditional fermented soy products made with non-GMO soy are generally considered okay in small quantities.

 #6.
 Movement.
 Keeping your body moving will help to boost human growth hormone (HGH) while neutralizing and expelling excess estrogen and other toxins from the body.
 Especially when combined with a healthy diet, exercise can help to shed excess fat, which is where estrogen tends to lodge itself and wreak havoc.

 #7.
-Keep your belly bugs happy – Part of eating healthy means taking care of your gut microbiota.
+Keep Your Belly Bugs Happy – Part of eating healthy means taking care of your gut microbiota.
 I’m talking about the vibrant probiotic colonies that live inside your small intestine, and that help digest your food, absorb nutrients, protect against pathogenic invaders, and regulate hormone production and expression.
 Processed food, chemical toxins, and other factors can damage healthy bacteria and compromise digestion, leading to a buildup of estrogen.
-This is why I often recommend probiotic foods and supplements to help support a healthy re-balancing of the gut.
+This is why we often recommend probiotic foods and supplements to help support a healthy re-balancing of the gut.